adysinghh/Coronary-Plaque-PINN-Simulation/README.md

 4. **Look at the Results**
    - A web page will pop up (usually `http://localhost:8501`).
-   - You’ll see the **segmentation** of the plaque in red on top of the CT scan.
+   - You’ll see the **segmentation** of the plaque in blue on top of the CT scan.
    - Below that, you’ll see a black-to-white gradient that shows the **displacement** from the PINN.

 ---